LuaJIT notes

 LuaJIT assumptions

-• LuaJIT hoists constant branches out of loops so it’s ok to specialize loop kernels with if/else or with and/or inside the loops.
+• LuaJIT hoists constant branches out of loops so it's ok to specialize loop kernels with if/else or and/or inside the loops.

 • LuaJIT inlines functions (except when using ... and select() with non-constant indices), so it's ok to specialize loop kernels with function composition.